autowarefoundation/autoware.universe/planning/collision_free_path_planner/README.md

 ### getEBTrajectory

-The latter optimization (MPT) assumes that the reference path is smooth enough.
+The latter optimization (model predictive trajectory) assumes that the reference path is smooth enough.
-Therefore the path from behavior is made smooth here, and send to the optimization as a format of trajectory.
-Obstacles are ignored in this function.
+This function makes the input path smooth by elastic band.

-More details can be seen [here](docs/eb.md).
+More details about elastic band can be seen [here](docs/eb.md).

 ### getModelPredictiveTrajectory